Dominican White Rice (Arroz Blanco)

 The "Caldero"

-• The Dominican Rice Pot is a must to have if rice dishes are in your daily diet.
-This pot is typically a cast aluminum pot “caldero” with a lid.
+• The Dominican Rice Pot is a must-have if rice dishes are in your daily diet.
+This pot is typically a cast aluminum pot, "caldero" with a lid.
 This is the traditional non-stick pot for any Hispanic kitchen.
 It heats evenly much faster than the others and allows your food to be ready in less time.

 You can use this pot for more than just rice.
 It's used to cook rice, beans, braise meat, and simmer stews and soups in it.
 It makes the perfect "concon" on its bottom.